Blasto33/Curse-API-JS/README.md

 # Curse-API-JS
 🚀 A modern NodeJS library to easily retrieve informations using the new CurseForge API.
-An equivalent to the [Curse API, a PHP Library](https://github.com/mTxServ/curse-api).
+An equivalent to the [Curse API, a PHP Library](https://github.com/mTxServ/curse-api) made by [mTxServ](https://github.com/mTxServ).

 Please do not forget to star the project if you like/use it ⭐